-Passholders and ticket purchasers can begin streaming films at Noon (ET) on June 2, 2021.
-Streaming will end at 11:59 PM (ET) on June 6, 2021, at which time all films will immediately become unavailable, whether to start or finish watching.
+Passholders and ticket purchasers can begin streaming films at 12 PM (ET) on April 7, 2022.
+Streaming will end at 11:59 PM (ET) on April 10, 2022, at which time all films will immediately become unavailable, to either start or finish watching.

 HOW LONG DO I HAVE TO WATCH A FILM?

-All passholders and ticket purchasers have 24 hours to watch a film after clicking “play” or until 11:59 PM (ET) on June 6, 2021.
+Films are available to watch for 24 hours after clicking “play” or until 11:59 PM (ET) on April 10, 2022.
 A film cannot be restarted in the 24-hour window once it has been viewed in its entirety.